tock/tock/doc/wg/core/notes/core-notes-2024-09-20.md

 - Amit: It hadn't been clear to us what the relationship betwene swerv and veer is.
 We were waiting to understand whether veer should be separate or replace it, and now it's been answered.
 - Branden: There are chip-specific files like `io.rs`.
+That probably none of us are able to truly review since we don't know this chip.
 Are we okay with that as long as they're self-contained to the chip?
 - Amit: I think so.
 - Branden: That's what I think too, but I wanted to make sure everyone is